CAIQ v4 Released - Changes from v3.1 to v4

 - 3rd party-outsourced: which means that a 3rd party is fully responsible, while the CSP is still fully accountable.
 For instance, this would describe the situation of a SaaS provider answering a CAIQ question related to the Datacenter Security (DCS) domain, where the IaaS provider (3rd party) is responsible for the actual implementation of the control, while the SaaS provider still maintains the accountability vis a vis its contractual counterpart, i.e. the customer.

 - Shared CSP and CSC: which means that the responsibility and accountability of the control are shared between the CSP and CSC.
 For instance, this would be the case for several controls in the Cryptography, Encryption and Key management (CEK) domain.

 - Shared CSP and 3rd party: which means that the responsibility for the control is shared between CSP and a 3rd party, but the CSP still remains fully accountable.

 When will CAIQ v4 be accepted in the STAR Registry?

-CSA will start accepting the submission to STAR Level 1 based on CAIQ V4 in early July.
+CSA started accepting submissions to STAR Level 1 based on CAIQ V4 in August.
 If you want to submit CAIQ v4 to the STAR Registry you will need to download and fill out this version.